lhdbkul/Omeka-S-module-Log/README.md

 When enable, a writer take its own config in the `config['logger']['options']['writers']`.
 See the example in the [config of the module].

-Note: External logs (db, sentry, etc.) are not fully checked for performance reasons, and may fail silently, so their config should be checked separately.
+Note: External logs (doctrine, sentry, etc.) are not fully checked for performance reasons, and may fail silently, so their config should be checked separately.

 ### Default logs